← Back to 史記

 10

 After five months, Duke Xiao of Qin died, and the crown prince was established as ruler.
-The followers of Gongzi Qian informed that Lord Shang wished to rebel, and officials were sent to capture Lord Shang.
+The followers of Gongzi Qian reported that Lord Shang meant to rebel, and officials were dispatched to arrest him.
 Lord Shang fled to the border pass and wished to lodge at an inn.
-The innkeeper did not know he was Lord Shang and said: 'According to Lord Shang's law, those who lodge people without verification are punished.'
+The innkeeper did not know that he was Lord Shang and said: 'According to Lord Shang's law, those who lodge people without proper papers are punished.'
 Lord Shang sighed deeply and said: 'Alas, the defects of the law have come to this extent!'
 He departed to Wei.
-The people of Wei resented his deceiving Gongzi Ang and breaking the Wei army, so they did not accept him.
+The people of Wei resented him for deceiving Gongzi Ang and defeating the Wei army, and refused to receive him.
 Lord Shang wished to go to other states.
 The people of Wei said, "Lord Shang is Qin's traitor.
-If Qin becomes strong and a traitor enters Wei, you will not return—that would be unacceptable."
+Qin is powerful, and Qin's traitor has entered Wei.
+It would be unacceptable not to return him."
 He was then sent back to Qin.
 Lord Shang, having returned to Qin, fled to Shang city, and with his followers raised troops from the city to go north and attack Zheng.
 Qin sent troops to attack Lord Shang and killed him at Zheng's Meng Pool.
 King Hui of Qin had Lord Shang's body torn apart by chariots as a warning, saying: 'Let no one be like Shang Yang in rebelling!'
 His family was then exterminated.

 11

 The Grand Historian said: Lord Shang was a man of harsh and ungenerous natural endowment.
-Tracing his desire to approach Duke Xiao with the arts of emperors and kings, he grasped superficial arguments—it was not his true substance.
+If one traces how he first tried to approach Duke Xiao with the arts of emperors and kings, he was clutching at empty arguments; they were not his real substance.
 Moreover, what he relied on was a favored minister; once he obtained power, he punished Gongzi Qian, deceived the Wei general Ang, and did not follow Zhao Liang's words—this was also sufficient to reveal Lord Shang's lack of kindness.
 I once read Lord Shang's book on opening and closing, agriculture and warfare—it was similar to his personal conduct.
-In the end, he received an evil reputation in Qin—there was reason for it!
+That he finally received an evil reputation in Qin had its reasons.

 ← Previous Chapter